Welcome

 Rent Review TypeHow It WorksTypical Effect

-Fixed IncreaseRent rises by set amount/percentagePredictable, may lag market
+Fixed IncreaseRent rises by set amount/percentagePredictable, may not track market

-Open MarketRent set to current market valueReflects property market
+Open MarketRent set to prevailing market valueReflects property market; usually "upwards-only" with ratchet clause

 Key Point Checklist